 Frequently asked questions

-The Certificate Program in generally intended for anyone working in any area of the working or educational life.
-In order to participate, either a university degree with focus in mathematics, statistics, computer science or related disciplines and at least one year of work experience is required or any kind of university degree qualifying and at least three years of work experience in an area relevant to the certified data science training program.
+The Certificate Program is intended for anyone working in any area of the working or educational life.
+In order to participate, either a university degree with a focus in mathematics, statistics, computer science, or related disciplines and at least one year of work experience is required, or any kind of university degree and at least three years of work experience in an area relevant to the certified data science training program.

 Is R the main programming language used in the course?

 Yes.
 For many practical sessions in the Data Science Certificate Program, we highly recommend a basic knowledge of the statistical programming language R (in some practical sessions, we may supplement the R code with additional Python code; however, our primary emphasis remains on utilizing R in all practical code examples).
 Therefore, if you lack basic proficiency in R or seek to refresh your skills, we strongly advise either undertaking self-study to learn the basics in R or enrolling in a dedicated R course (e.g., Essential Data Science Training GmbH, a LMU Spin-off, offers a specialized R course before the beginning of every program).
 For more detailed information please look at the curriculum.

 Do you recommend the in-person or the online course format?